renggli/dart-more/README.md

 More Dart - Literally
 =====================

-Various extension libraries that make Dart a better place.
+Various extensions that make Dart a better place:

 - `bit_list.dart` provides a space efficent array data structure that compactly stores bits.